LuigiBrosNin/UNI/Master first year/Computer graphics/Sunti (ITA).md

 Point $P = P_{0} +a_{1}v_{1}+ a_{2}v_{2}+a_{3}v_{3}$
 defined by 4 coordinates: $[a_1,a_2,a_{3}, 0\ or \ 1]$ 0 -> vector, 1 -> point
 #### Geometric Transformations
-vogliamo trasformare le coordinate per modificare la geometria ma non la topologia
+**Affine transformations** -> vogliamo trasformare le coordinate per modificare la geometria ma non la topologia
 - Position
 - Orientation
 - Size